Skip to main content

 “Have you heard of Samyogita?”
 He’d thought for a while before asking.

 “The consort of Raja Prithvi led even her child to the Jauhar Kund when he was captured by Mahmud” Her eyes had glittered like the light of the lamp.
-How she visualized everything!
+How she visualised everything!

 “Is it true that you people believe in afterlives?”
 She had frowned.

 Jahanara smiled.
 Cursed was she, who was not allowed to love.
 It would be beyond her royal ways to tell him how she longed for love, for a family to call her own, perhaps children.
-How every time even the Gardener and his son smiled at each other and worked together made her feel jealous.
+Every time, even the Gardener and his son smiled at each other and worked together, it made her feel jealous.
 Yes, Begum Sahib was jealous of a gardener.
 Who was poor and who was richer?

 December 1635 to March 1642